 We may elect the fair value option for financial instruments, such as advances, MPF Loans held for sale, consolidated obligation discount notes and bonds, in cases where hedge accounting treatment may not be achieved due to the inability to meet the hedge effectiveness testing criterion.
 We carry these financial instruments at fair value in our statements of condition with any changes in their fair value immediately recognized as noninterest income on instruments held under fair value option in our statements of income.
-We economically hedge these financial instruments with derivatives that also are carried at fair value in our statements of condition with changes in their fair value immediately recognized as noninterest income or expense recognized in our statements of income on these financial instruments is based solely on the contractual amount of interest due or unpaid, except for discount notes.
+We economically hedge these financial instruments with derivatives that also are carried at fair value in our statements of condition with changes in their fair value immediately recognized as noninterest income on derivatives and hedging activities in our statements of income.
+Interest income or expense recognized in our statements of income on these financial instruments is based solely on the contractual amount of interest due or unpaid, except for discount notes.
 Our discount notes have a zero coupon rate, and accordingly, we accrete interest expense equal to the initial discount at the time of issuance over their life into our statements of income.
 Any transaction fees or costs, such as concession fees on consolidated obligation bonds and discount notes, are immediately recognized into noninterest expense - other.
 See Note 16 - Fair Value to the financial statements for further details.